— Topics —

 First, before reducing body weight, it is essential to establish a physiological environment in which the body does not perceive energy deprivation.
 Second, within that environment, undergo a process where body fat naturally decreases over time.

-Step One:
+Step One

 The diet is structured around foods that are nutrient-dense and slow-digesting, such as vegetables, dairy products, nuts, and certain protein-rich foods.

-When intestinal contents containing less digestible components remain in the gut for extended periods, this may be perceived by the body as a signal that food is sufficiently available.
+When intestinal contents containing less digestible matter remain in the gut for extended periods, this may be perceived by the body as a signal that food is sufficiently available.
 As a result, even if overall energy balance becomes slightly negative, strong adaptive responses are less likely to be triggered.

-Step Two :
+Step Two

-Sustained satiety not only helps prevent overeating, but may also gradually reduce absorption efficiency.
 Over the long term, coordinated interactions between the brain—particularly the hypothalamus—and peripheral organs and tissues may allow body fat to decline in a stepwise manner.

 (3)Although the two-step approach may result in a dietary pattern that resembles a low-carb diet, the underlying goal is fundamentally different.